CWAId-Catcher-Team/cwaid-catcher/README.md

 **08-15:**
 * Niklas & Simon: Get Bluetooth frame catching running on ESP and optionally already create some code for the rest of the project
-* Lukas & Martin: Research documentation to filter out how backend works and how keys are distributed between client devices.
+* Lukas & Martin: Research documentation to filter out how backend works and how keys are derived and distributed between client devices.
 Document everything and present it in the next meeting.